jpmhouston/Panopticon/README.md

 - observe an object's own KVO changes or notifications
 - call the observation block on a specific NSOperationQueue or GCD queue

+There's a mechanism for pausing an observation such that when unpaused, the data and a timestamp from every missed call is available.

 ### Also

 Panopticon can be easily extended to other flavor of observations.
 For example, I've added these capabilities: